Micro-Novelty/Custom-ML-Framework/README.md

 • From The Code formula, ```
 numpy.mean()``` is used to calculate mean on logits itself directly.
 While For ```numpy.abs()``` itself is to turn each scalar inside the list to be an absolute value, so double differential scaling will be much easier and precisely accurate, the double ```numpy.diff()``` is used to calculate the differential value of each scalar inside that logit, double usage here is used to achieve precision higher.

+●.
+Nested Meta Simulations:
+Nested meta Simulations here Are A bunch of ```numpy.exp()``` scaling that exponentiate logits to see how the model can simulate logit by scaling it to predict how future logits looked like.